By John Dear

 "Non-cooperation with evil is as much a duty as cooperation with good," Gandhi

-Britain was a duty for all Indians, we conclude that non-cooperation with
+imperial Britain was a duty for all Indians, we conclude that non-cooperation

-imperial America is a duty for us.
-Somehow we have to withdraw our cooperation
+with imperial America is a duty for us.
+Somehow we have to withdraw our

-more and more from the system of war, nuclear weapons, economic hegemony,
+cooperation more and more from the system of war, nuclear weapons, economic

-global oppression of the poor, and imperial violence.
-We have to help others
+hegemony, global oppression of the poor, and imperial violence.
+We have

-realize that we are an occupied people, living in the belly of the empire,
+to help others realize that we are an occupied people, living in the belly

-so they can withdraw their cooperation with the system of institutionalized
+of the empire, so they can withdraw their cooperation with the system of

-subscriptions to the mass media which support imperial war (The New York Times,
+canceling subscriptions to the mass media which support imperial war (The

-the Washington Post); to boycotting the TV media that support war; seeking
+New York Times, the Washington Post); to boycotting the TV media that support

-alternative sources of information; putting away the flag; cutting back on
+war; seeking alternative sources of information; putting away the flag;

-fuel consumption; refusing to pay war taxes; no longer supporting businesses
+cutting back on fuel consumption; refusing to pay war taxes; no longer supporting

-which endorse America's war; and urging young people not to join the military.
+businesses which endorse America's war; and urging young people not to join

-(This past year, I counseled many young people in the desert of New Mexico
+the military.
+(This past year, I counseled many young people in the desert

-where I live, to turn down the tempting offers from military recruiters who
+of New Mexico where I live, to turn down the tempting offers from military

 Resisting imperial America through nonviolent direct action